 Differential Susceptibility model addresses exactly this shortcoming.

-According to the differential susceptibility model, some individuals are more susceptible to both positive and negative conditions, for better and for worse.
-Hence, the susceptible characteristics are not liabilities, but plasticity traits7.
-Given a supportive and enriching environment, these people can reap the most benefit.
+In the differential susceptibility model, some individuals are more susceptible to both positive and negative conditions, in a for-better-and-for-worse manner.
+Hence, the susceptible characteristics are not liabilities, but plasticity traits8.
+Given supportive rearing and social environment, these people can reap the most benefit.

 The Origin of Developmental Theories